KritMukul/youtube-focus/README.md

+# This is a focus mode of youtube

+- This project allows a user to add their playlists and watch them in a focused manner without distractions.
+- This project will provide features like playlist completion study duration in future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.